h-ibraheem/dragon.github.io/README.md

-# MrDragon Website Project from Sudan
+# MrDragon From Sudan Website

-Welcome to the MrDragon Website project from Sudan!
-This project is a simple website designed using HTML and CSS, with a focus on achieving a responsive design that works well on all devices.
+Welcome to the MrDragon from Sudan!
+Website project This project is a simple website designed using HTML and CSS, with a focus on achieving a responsive design that works well on all devices.

 ## Project Summary